theseuswong/react-demo-playground/README.md

-# Trying to help front end developer to be a product owner
+# Front End Engineer + AI = IT Product Owner

 ```
 In a small development team, if I have time to work on Figma, I can finish the web application development using AI!
 ```

 This project aims to create a playground for rendering React web app in a simulated web browser or mobile frame.
-In AI era, front end engineer can be the IT product owner and change their job nature to become less coding, more interacting with users.
+In AI era, front end engineer can be the IT product owner and change their job nature to become less time on coding, more time on interacting with users to build good product.

 ## Idea